Saltø: History

 After living for a time in concealment at Amsterdam, Ulfeldt moved to Stralsund in Swedish Pomerania.
 In 1657, King Charles X of Sweden invaded Denmark.
 In July 1657, Ulfeldt responded to the King's invitation to enter his service.
 Sweden was Denmark's deadliest foe.
 Ulfeldt's purpose was twofold: humiliate his monarch and secure a personal fortune.
 He persuaded the commandant of Nakskov (a strategically crucial fortress) to surrender to Charles X, and did his best to convince his countrymen that resistance was useless.
 He even loaned the Swedish king a fortune to finance the war with money that, it is believed, was embezzled from the Danish state.
 Finally, as one of the Swedish negotiators at the Treaty of Taastrup, he was instrumental in assuring the humiliation of his native land.

 Ulfeldt's treason was rewarded by Charles X of Sweden with ennoblement as the Count of Sölvesborg in Blekinge and he was in the same time given his Danish holdings back.
 He later returned to Copenhagen to try to make his peace with his lawful sovereign, who promptly imprisoned him and his wife.
 In the summer of 1660 they were conveyed to Hammershus in Bornholm, as prisoners of state.
 In 1661, he gave up his Danish estates in exchange for his release.

 In 1668, Saltø was sold to Otto Pogwisch.
 He held several high offices but was heavily indebted.
 In 1681, he had to sell Saltø to Knud Thott.
-He was already to owner of Gavnø and Knudstrup.
+He was already owner of Gavnø and Knudstrup.
 In 1693, he sold Saltø to Matthias Numsen.
 He had a military background and had served in the Scanian War.
 He was married to one of Ole Worm's daughters.
 In 1701 he also purchased Fuglebjerggaard.

 In 1725, Saltø was acquired by Carl Adolf von Plessen.
 Plessen had close ties to Frederik IV's brother, Prince Carl, and was a member of the government (Gehejmekonseillet) from 1730.
 He was one of the largest landowners in the country.
 His other estates included Førslevgaard, Harrestedgård, Gunderslevholm, Kastrupgård, Fuglebjerggaard, Fodbygaard and Dronningelund.
 He was known for his many initiatives to improve the living conditions for the peasants on his estates, for instance by establishing numerous schools.
 Having no children, he placed his estates in a foundation, De plessiske fideikommisgodser.
 After his death in 1758, De plessiske fideikommisgodser was divided in two.
-One of them passed to his nephew Frederik Christian von Plessen and the other went to the three sons of his brother Mogens Scheel von Plessen.
+One of them passed to his nephew Frederik Christian von Plessen and the other went to the three sons of his nephew Mogens Scheel von Plessen.
 Frederik Christian von Plessen, who had no children, in 1763, ceded his estates to the four grand-nephews of the other line.